 The water and sewer system represents assets leased from the City.
-Amortization of capital lease assets is provided on the straight-line basis applying an estimated average remaining useful life from the inception of the lease.
+Amortization is provided on the straight-line basis applying an estimated average remaining useful life from the inception of the lease.

 Maintenance and repairs are charged to expense as incurred.